Vaccinium: Distribution and habitat

 The genus contains about 450 species, which are found mostly in the cooler areas of the Northern Hemisphere.
 However, there are tropical species from areas as widely separated as Madagascar and Hawaii.
 The genus is distributed worldwide except for Australia and Antarctica, but areas of great Vaccinium diversity include the montane regions of North and South America, as well as Southeast Asia.
 Species are still being discovered in the Andes.

 Plants of this group typically require acidic soils, and as wild plants, they live in habitats such as heath, bog and acidic woodland (for example, blueberries under oaks or pines).
 Blueberry plants are commonly found in oak-heath forests in eastern North America.
 Vaccinium is found in both successional and stable sites, and it is fire-adapted in many regions, withstanding low-intensity burns, and re-sprouting from rhizomes when above-ground tissues are burned off.

 Ecology

+The specialized structure of the anthers enables bees employing buzz pollination to remove pollen from the flowers and affect fruit set.

 Vaccinium species are used as food plants by the larvae of a number of Lepidoptera (butterfly and moth) species.
 Berries of North American species nourish a variety of mammals and birds, notably including the grizzly bear.